On the Newton stratification in the good reduction of Shimura varieties

 \subsection{Construction of integral models}

-Let $(\Gsf,\Xsf)$ be Shimura datum of Hodge type and $\Ksf = \Ksf_p\Ksf^p \subset \Gsf(\AA_f)$ be a small enough open compact subgroup which is hyperspecial at $p$.
-Denote by $\Esf$ its Shimura field, $E$ its $p$-adic completion for some fixed embedding $\overline\QQ \mono \overline\QQ_p$ and $O_E$ its ring of integers.
-The existence of a canonical integral model over $O_E$ for $\Sh_\Ksf(\Gsf,\Xsf)$ was shown by Mark Kisin (\cite{kisin10}).
+Let $(\Gsf,\Xsf)$ be Shimura datum of Hodge type, i.e.\ there exists an embedding of Shimura data $(\Gsf,\Xsf) \mono (\mathsf{GSp}_{2g},\Ssf^\pm)$ or some integer $g$ where $\Ssf^\pm$ denotes the Siegel double space.
+Now $\Xsf$ defines a conjugacy class $\{\mu\}$ of cocharacters of $\Gsf$.
+Its field of definition $\Esf$ is called the Shimura field of $(\Gsf,\Xsf)$.
+We denote by $E$ its $p$-adic completion for some fixed embedding $\overline\QQ \mono \overline\QQ_p$ and $O_E$ the corresponding ring of integers.
+We fix a small enough compact open subgroup $\Ksf = \Ksf_p\Ksf^p \subset \Gsf(\AA_f)$ which is hyperspecial at $p$ (for the precise meaning of ``small enough'' see for example \cite[\S~2]{Milne:CanModelAnnArbor}) and denote by $\Sh_\Ksf(\Gsf,\Xsf)$ the canoncial model of the associated Shimura variety.
+The existence of a canonical integral model over $O_E$ for $\Sh_\Ksf(\Gsf,\Xsf)$ was shown by Mark Kisin (\cite{Kisin:IntModelAbType}).
 We briefly recall his construction and introduce the notions which will be fundamental for the study of the special fibre which follows.